cloud-custodian/cloud-custodian/docs/source/azure/configuration/containerhosting.rst

 A helm chart is provided that will deploy a set of cloud custodian containers against a set of subscriptions to be monitored.
 For information on how to customize the values, reference the helm chart's values.yaml.

+Before deploying the chart, there must already be a kubernetes cluster with tiller installed and the helm client should be pointed at this cluster.
+If the cluster is RBAC enabled, tiller must have a `service account with the appropriate cluster role <https://helm.sh/docs/using_helm/#role-based-access-control>`_.

 .. code-block:: yaml